garath/arcade-services/README.md

 Each of the links on the left side bar represent a channel for a product.
 Clicking on one of these links will load the current build state for a channel.

-The two main states of a channel’s current build are as follows:
+The two main states of a channel's current build are as follows:

 - [Green checkmark] Current build is good.